jonnor/projects/automation/README.md

 ### Related ideas

 The filament is also useful to use as a material with other processes.
 It can be woven.
-Can it be braided?
+Can it be braided to form thicker rope?
-Perhaps it can be woven/cross-laminated, and then heat-pressed into sheets?
-Then again, could just cut along middle and flatten it directly!

 Can the flexibility of a woven cloth be used to shape, then affix the shape using heat?
 It usually has mild heat-shrinking capability.

 Can very thin filament be used instead of wire for wire-driven stepper motion?

 ## Plastic/composite sheets